Pulled pork is a barbeque staple. And since it’s usually cooked in bulk, no one worries about how much pulled pork per person is needed.

 What makes this problem even harder is that to make pulled pork you need a large cut of meat.
-Cooking a pork shoulder takes a long time and if you are just a little short, it’s a bit of a waste.
+Cooked pulled pork shoulder takes a long time and if you are just a little short, it’s a bit of a waste.

-Getting the portions right first time will save you time, money, and the aggro of hungry guests.
+Getting the portions right the first time will save you time, money, and the irritation of hungry (or just gluttonous) guests.

-Thankfully there is a generally agreed upon rule.
-This is obviously dependent on the appetite of your guests and how you’re going to serve the pork, but it works in general.
+Thankfully there is a generally agreed-upon rule.
+This is obviously dependent on the appetite of your guests and how you’re going to serve the pulled pork, but it works in general.

-So, the rule of thumb is that you need about ⅓ of a pound of pork per person.
-So a pound of pork will serve a person.
+So, the rule of thumb is that you need about ⅓ of a pound of smoked pulled pork per person.
+So a single pound of raw pulled pork will serve one to two people.

-A pork shoulder tends to be around 6 pounds.
+A raw pork shoulder tends to be around 6 pounds.
 At first glance, it would look like you can serve 18 people.
-However, you need to remember that pork will lose some of its weight when it’s cooked.
+However, you need to remember that cooked pulled pork will lose some of its weight when it’s finished cooking.

 This is because moisture in the form of water and juices will be removed by the cooking process.

-Once cooked, especially when cooked in a smoker or slow cooker, pork shoulder will lose up to 50% of its weight.
+Cooked pulled pork, especially when cooked in a smoker or slow cooker, cooked pulled pork shoulder will lose up to 50% of its weight.

-This means that a 6lb pork shoulder will weigh 3lb after cooking.
-So, you can actually only serve 9 people from a 6lb pork shoulder.
+This means that a 6lb raw pork shoulder will weigh 3lb after cooking.
+So, you can actually only serve 9 people from a 6lb cooked pork shoulder.

-If you’re into math, here it is as a formula: (Number of guests / 3 ) x 2 = amount of raw pork you need.
+If you’re into math, here it is as a formula: (Number of guests / 3 ) x 2 = pounds of raw pork you need.

 So, let’s assume you have 15 guests.